getsentry/sentry-php/UPGRADE-2.0.md

   ```

 - The methods `Raven_Client::getExcludedAppPaths` and `Raven_Client::setExcludedAppPaths`
   have been removed.
-You should use `Options::getExcludedProjectPaths`
+You should use `Options::getInAppExcludedPaths`
-  and `Options::setExcludedProjectPaths` instead.
+  and `Options::setInAppExcludedPaths` instead.

   Before: